marzekan/covid-19-measures-analysis/README.md

 ## Data model

 Data is modeled in the form of _star schema_ consisting of 4 dimension tables and 1 fact table.
 Dimension tables contain: country, date and measures data.
-There is also one junk dimension (_additional_dim_) that consists of additional data for each day that can be make use of in the future.
+There is also one junk dimension (_additional_dim_) that contains additional data for each day.
+(Can be used in the future to get more insights)

 ![datamodel](https://github.com/marzekan/covid-19-measures-analysis/blob/master/images/DW_ER_model.png)

 ## Data descriptions

-### Country dimension (country_dim)
+### Country dimension (_country_dim_)

 | Column name | Description |
 |-------------|-------------|